 The borrower must submit the certification from the physician and the signed statement to the school he or she wishes to attend.
 Only one copy of a physician's certification is needed for subsequent loans or TEACH Grants if the borrower remains at the same school.
 (That is, the borrower does not need to provide a new physician's certification if he or she requests additional loans or TEACH Grants for subsequent academic years at the same school.)
-If the borrower requests a Perkins Loan or Direct Loan program loan or a new TEACH Grant within three years of the date that a previous loan or TEACH Grant was discharged, the borrower must resume payment on the previously discharged loan or acknowledge that the borrower is once again subject to the terms of the TEACH Grant Agreement to Serve before receiving the new loan.
+If the borrower requests a Perkins Loan or Direct Loan program loan or a new TEACH Grant within three years of the date that a previous ban or TEACH Grant was discharged, the borrower must resume payment on the previously discharged loan or acknowledge that the borrower is once again subject to the terms of the TEACH Grant Agreement to Serve before receiving the new loan.

 In order for the borrower to receive a new Perkins or Direct Loan after a prior TPD discharge, the school must (1) Collect and Maintain Certification and Signed Statements: The school must collect from the borrower and keep on file the statements described above.
-(2) Confirm Resumed Payment or Agreement to Serve: If it Is within the three-year post-discharge monitoring period, the school needs to confirm via NSLDS or by contacting the Disability Discharge Loan Servicing Center that the Department has removed the discharged loans or TEACH Grants from discharge status, repayment has resumed on any discharged loans, and the borrower has acknowledged that he or she is subject to the terms of the TEACH Grant Agreement to Serve .
+(2) Confirm Resumed Payment or Agreement to Serve: If it Is within the three-year post-discharge monitoring period, the school needs to confirm via NSLDS or by contacting the Disability Discharge Loan Servicing Center that the Department has removed the discharged loans or TEACH Grants from discharge status, repayment has resumed on any discharged loans, and the borrower has acknowledged that he or she is subject to the terms of the TEACH Grant Agreement to Serve.

-INCEPTIA Grace Counseling Outreach and Default Prevention Outreach
+INCEPTIA Grace Counseling Outreach and Default Prevention Outreach comfortable and can be successful in your loan repayment.

-At the Massachusetts School of Law, we understand that student loans can be intimidating.
-That's why we have partnered with Inceptia, a division of the National Student Loan Program, to provide you with free assistance on your student loan obligations to ensure you feel comfortable and can be successful in your loan repayment.
 Inceptia may be calling to help you with next steps in your repayment journey.
 Their friendly counselors are there to help you every step of the way.
 While you are in your grace period, they might reach out to you to answer questions you may have on your repayment options.
 If you become delinquent on your loans, they may also contact you to help find a solution that works within your means.